Ron1005/PythonFileSorter/README.md

 # PythonFileSorter
-To test this code add excel,txt or jpg files to TestFolder and then execute the code
+To test this code add xlsx,txt or jpg files to TestFolder and then execute the code